 As the financial crisis became even deeper, the Australian Government announced a $42 billion stimulus package, entitled the ‘Nation Building and Jobs Plan’.
 This consisted of more support for consumption, and a fast-acting infrastructure program.
 These stimulus measures supporting consumption worked exceptionally well.
 In Australia, in April 2009, retail trade turnover was up 4.8% on pre-stimulus levels, whereas in Japan, the US and Canada, where stimulus packages were not aimed at consumption, retail trade was 2-3% lower over the same period2.

-The infrastructure package consisted of the following: $14.7 billion on school infrastructure; $6.6 on social and defence housing; $3.9 billion on energy efficiency (mostly on ceiling insulation); $890 million on transport and community infrastructure; and a $2.7 billion business investment tax break2.
+The infrastructure package consisted of the following: $14.7 billion on school infrastructure; $6.6 billion on social and defence housing; $3.9 billion on energy efficiency (mostly on ceiling insulation); $890 million on transport and community infrastructure; and a $2.7 billion business investment tax break2.

 In previous recessions, many of the unemployed were under 25, and the government followed the February stimulus package with an agreement with the states.
 This guaranteed a training position for all unemployed people under 25 years of age.